minecraftforum/rules-archive/rules/global/rules.markdown

 ### Reporting A Post

-Rule breaking posts should be reported by any user that comes across them.
+Rule breaking posts should be reported by any member that comes across them.
 There is a "report" button on every post, when a post is reported the moderators of the site are alerted, reports automatically include the post content.
 Reports should contain an explanation of why a post is being reported.

 Any content that needs moderator attention should be reported.
 There are no penalties for mis-reporting content.